kibetamos/django_api/README.md

 ## Project Setup

-1. Clone the Repository: Use the following command to clone the repository:'
+1. Clone the Repository: Use the following command to clone the repository:

          git clone git@github.com:kibetamos/django_api.git